helins/linux-gpio.java/README.md

 space](https://www.youtube.com/watch?v=cdTLewJCL1Y&t=2s)
 [Slides](https://www.elinux.org/images/7/74/Elce2017_new_GPIO_interface.pdf), a
-talk presenting the new Linux API as well as a more user-friendly C library build on top of it.
+talk presenting the new Linux API as well as a more user-friendly C library built on top of it.

 - [GPIO for engineers and makers](https://www.youtube.com/watch?v=lQRCDl0tFiQ)
 [Slides](https://elinux.org/images/9/9b/GPIO_for_Engineers_and_Makers.pdf), a